tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/功能相关_intl_en.md

 [](id:que56)
 ### What are the differences between `stopLocalPreview` and `muteLocalVideo`?
 - `stopLocalPreview` is used to stop local video capturing.
-If you call this API, both you and other users will not be able to see your image.
+If you call this API, both you and other users will not see your image.
 - `muteLocalVideo` is used to stop the sending of local video images.
 If you call this API, other users will not see your image, but you can still preview your own image.

 [](id:que57)